-The Miami Dolphins’ helmet and uniform combination remained consistent from 1966 until 2012, when the team released a new version of the helmet logo in 2013.
-However, there have been numerous minor tweaks regarding the helmet before the 2013 overhaul, as pictured above.
+The Miami Dolphins’ helmet and uniform combination remained somewhat consistent from 1966 until 2012 when the team released a new version of the helmet logo in 2013.
+However, there have been numerous minor tweaks regarding the helmet before the 2013 overhaul, as pictured above in the featured image.

 Return to Classics?

 The Los Angeles Rams did so in 2017, replacing the millennium gold ram horns with the classic white and yellow, depending on whether the team is playing at home or on the road.
 The San Francisco 49ers did so in 2009, dropping the dark red and returned to the championship colors, as the team called them.
 The Bills followed suit in 2011, returning with the white helmet.
 It’s rumored the Browns are in process of following the trend in 2020 along with a complete uniform overhaul.
 The Jaguars returned to wearing a black helmet full-time in 2018.
 And the Denver Broncos have done so to an extent, bringing back the bucking bronco within the capital ‘D’ when the team’s color rush uniforms are worn.
 Ditto for the New York Jets and Giants.